 They are no longer the "cure all" people think they were.
-Illustrated by this article.
+Illustrated by

 By late March, Mr. Armbruster, then 78, was dead.
 After a series of postsurgical complications, the final blow was a bloodstream infection that sent him into shock and resisted treatment with antibiotics.